 But Siouxsie Sioux herself had no truck with the idea of her band being a template for ‘goth’.
 “Juju had a strong identity, which the goth bands that came in our wake tried to mimic, but they simply ended up diluting it.
 They were using horror as the basis for stupid rock’n’roll pantomime.”
-CR

 “I wanted to make the ultimate fuck-off record,” said Robert Smith of his band’s fourth album.
 “And then The Cure could stop.”
 He achieved the first aim, if not the second, with Pornography, arguably the bleakest, most depressive record of the 1980s.

 Rolling Stone called it “the aural equivalent of a bad toothache”, but it mattered little.
 Cure fans, enthralled by the dark lyricism and minimalist sonic landscapes established on previous albums Faith and Seventeen Seconds, lapped it up.
 It ultimately made Number Eight on the UK chart, and became the foundation stone for a trilogy that would eventually be completed by the similarly crepuscular Distintegration and Bloodflowers.

-The Danse Society
+The Danse Society - Seduction (1982 album)

 Experimental beginnings Barnsley’s finest had played Leeds’ Futurama 2 festival alongside Soft Cell and Siouxsie before releasing this debut in 1982.
 While the press sometimes labelled them with the “goth” tag, their rhythmic, experimental sound was often closer to Northern peers like Comsat Angels.

 Here, Ambition lures you in with three minutes of electro pulse before the drums kick in – a dramatic intro technique The Sisters Of Mercy later often employed.
-My Heart is as prescient in its use of synths as early Simple Minds, while Godsend is a whirl of metallic chimes, drones and screams, lead singer Steve Rawlings suggesting that this is ‘where the nightmare ends’.
+My Heart is as prescient in its use of synths as early Simple Minds, while Godsend is a whirl of metallic chimes, drones and screams, with lead singer Steve Rawlings suggesting that this is ‘where the nightmare ends’.

 This Mortal Coil - Song To The Siren (1983, b-side)

 Unbelievably, Song To The Siren was originally released as a B-side to the Sixteen Days-Gathering Dust EP.
 Effectively a Cocteau Twins release (as it featured Elizabeth Fraser and Robin Guthrie only), the song took on a life of its own, became the A-side of the single, and gave legs to the goth supergroup concept.

-Gene Loves Jezebel
+Gene Loves Jezebel - Promise (1983 album)